miku/cignotes/README.md

 * input and output are overlooked properties of (concurrent) programs
 * process calculus

+![](images/table21.png)

 A process requires input to run.
 Other processed might consume output.

-![](images/table21.png)
+### How does it help?

+Goroutines may help shift thinking about *parallelism* to thinking about *concurrency*.

 ## 3 Building blocks